As the Mommy to three young children, I inevitably find stains on the clothes whenever I do laundry.

 Make sure you use the non-sudsing, non-scented variety of ammonia for stain removal.
 Ammonia, as a mildly strong alkaline solution, can be helpful for removing some really stubborn stains like dried blood, sweat, pen ink, and urine stains.
 Always test in an inconspicuous area before applying to the stain (generally in a diluted form), and never mix with chlorine bleach, as toxic fumes can result.

 6. White vinegar:

 White vinegar is a mild acid and is helpful for neutralizing odors and also for removing many types of food stains.
 Vinegar has become a very popular laundry additive in recent years, too, because it can help ensure all detergent is thoroughly rinsed from the fabric, and it helps soften clothing without using commercial fabric softeners.
 Please note, however, that repeated exposure to vinegar will slowly weaken certain natural fabrics, such as cotton, because of its acidic nature.

 7. Rubbing alcohol:

-This stain remover works well to remove ink, and also for stubborn berry stains, among others.
-In a pinch, you can also use waterless hand sanitizer for oil and grease stains, and then rinse with warm water.
+This stain remover works well to remove ink and also for stubborn berry stains, among others.
+In a pinch, you can also use waterless hand sanitizer for oil and grease stains and then rinse with warm water.

 8. Hydrogen peroxide:

-Be sure to use a 3% solution of hydrogen peroxide, the kind that is sold in the brown bottle for first aid, not the stronger version sometimes used for hair bleaching.
+Be sure to use 3% hydrogen peroxide, the kind sold in the brown bottle for first aid, not the stronger version sometimes used for hair bleaching.
 Hydrogen peroxide is a natural bleaching agent that works similarly to oxygen bleach.
 It can be helpful in removing blood and chocolate stains, especially.
 It can also be used as an alternative to chlorine bleach in the wash as a natural whitener.
 Always test it in an inconspicuous area before applying it to the stain to check for colorfastness.